Muhammadfaizandeveloper/checkhowtomakerepository/README.md

 # checkhowtomakerepository
-now i am making repository
+now i am making repository. also i know how to do changes